jrodewig/wanderahead.github.io/_posts/2025-04-04-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

 excerpt: A postcard-perfect town packed with secret art, Victorian architecture, and cinematic cuisine.
 ---

-In Forsyth’s postcard-perfect downtown, a striking brick Victorian courthouse presides over the square.
-It’s surrounded by a broad lawn, mature trees and dozens of buildings on the National Register of Historic Places, many repurposed as boutiques or restaurants.
+In Forsyth's postcard-perfect downtown, a striking brick Victorian courthouse presides over the square.
+It's surrounded by a broad lawn, mature trees and dozens of buildings on the National Register of Historic Places, many repurposed as boutiques or restaurants.